yaupingyee/drupal7.aegir.keithyau.com/sites/all/modules/contrib/colorbox/README.txt

 * Excellent integration with Image field and Image styles
 * Choose between a default style and 5 example styles that are included.
 * Style the Colorbox with a custom colorbox.css file in your theme.
+* Option to open a login form by clicking on any login link
+* Simple API to open any form in a Colorbox
 * Drush command to download and install the Colorbox plugin in sites/all/libraries